yushchenko/sencha-touch-talk-at-sydjs/notes.md

 > fragment: Zepto.js + ...

-There is a lightwheight counterpart of jQuery Mobile called Zepto.js.
+There is a lightwheight counterpart of jQuery called Zepto.js.
 This library is built specifically for mobile devices which run WebKit browsers.

-It's much smaller than jQuery Mobile and obviously provides less features.
+It's much smaller than jQuery and obviously provides less features.
-For example, with jQM you get quite rich set of widgets but using Zepto.js you will have only HTML and CSS in your hands.
+You can use Zepto.js on its own, in this case you don't have widget and themes like with jQuery Mobile but only HMTL and CSS in your hands.
 This approach doesn't look easy but your app is going to be quite lean.

 Another option is to combine Zepto.js with jQTouch to get widgets and themes.